zephyrproject-rtos/zephyr/samples/bluetooth/mtu_update/README.rst

 The first one should be flashed with the central and the second one with the peripheral.

-The two devices need to be close enough to be able to connect.
+The two devices will connect only if they are close to each other, because of RSSI filtering.

 Building and Running
 ********************